1Password/scim-examples/kubernetes/README.md

 *IMPORTANT*: When the setup asks you for an email address for the new Provision Manager user it creates for you automatically, use a dedicated email address (for example: `op-provision-manager@example.com`) to handle this account.
 It is _not advised_ to use any personal email address!

+*IMPORTANT*: DO NOT create the Provision User manually.
+Let the setup process create the Provision Manager user for you **automatically.**

 Once complete, you'll be provided with two separate secrets:

 * a `scimsession` file